MarioWork/cv-automation/README.md

 ## Objective

-Automatize the conversion of the candidate curriculum into a company internal curriculum and enhance it, using generative A.I.
+Automate the conversion of the candidate curriculum into a company internal curriculum and enhance it, using generative A.I.

 ## Coding formatting rules used